It's been an eventful weekend for Pokémon trainers — even without Team Rocket around.

 The augmented reality game allows smartphone users to track and catch Pokémon in real life, like a fantasy version of Google Maps.
 Developed by Niantic Labs, in conjunction with Nintendo and The Pokémon Co., Pokémon Go became an immediate hit.

-Not only is the app closing in on Twitter for amount of daily users, according to Similar Web, but it's now installed on more Android devices than Tinder (gotta catch 'em all?).
+Not only is the app closing in on Twitter for number of daily users, according to Similar Web, but it's now installed on more Android devices than Tinder (gotta catch 'em all?).

 Nintendo — which owns part of Niantic — has seen its stock surge 36 percent in the two days of trading after the Pokémon Go release.
 According to Reuters, the app's popularity has added about $7.5 billion in value to Nintendo — welcome news for the company that's seen a decline in sales of Wii U and 3DS consoles and has had a touch-and-go relationship with mobile gaming.